In line with emergency legislation, our cemeteries are closed to the public, sculptors and contractors. Access is only allowed for funeral corteges.

 - View holiday opening hours

-Take Metro 4, 20 and 20A from Belfast city centre.
+Take Glider route G1 in the direction of Dundonald Park & Ride from Belfast City Centre.
+Metro routes 20 and 20A also pass the cemetery.
 Limited parking is available on the cemetery roads but there is a five miles per hour speed limit throughout the site.
+Call 028 9066 6630

 Access to many of the graves is via narrow and uneven grass paths.
 The cemetery site office has a ramp but its layout is not suitable for wheelchairs.
 There are no disabled toilet facilities.